-In the early stages of the Byzantine empire, another medical writer founded an encyclopaedia which detailed (at length) all the possible facial defects and how to rework and repair them.
+Roman physician and writer, Celsus, identified methods and techniques for reconstructing ears, lips and noses.
+In the early stages of the Byzantine empire, another medical writer founded an encyclopaedia that detailed (at length) all the possible facial defects and how to rework and repair them.

-The renaissance throughout Europe saw a revival in plastic surgery and began real developments and progressions that have paved the way for our thinking and techniques available today.
+The Renaissance throughout Europe saw a revival in plastic surgery and began real developments and progressions that have paved the way for our thinking and techniques available today.
 This includes a document written in the fifteenth century that became the foundation for modern surgical breast reduction.

 As with so many things, innovation is born from necessity.
 As wars broke out across the richest nations in the world, many people became maimed, impaired and required reconstructive surgeries.
 This led to a rapid succession of developments in plastic surgeries from the 17th century all the way through to the 20th.
 At this point, modern war (WW1 and WW2) altered the severity of wounds inflicted during the war.